noplacenoaddress/RNMnetwork/README.md

 For all the womans that have been violated in the "Illuminati" network by the digital mafia.

-For all the Catalans woman that have been violated for the remote parimutuel betting system.
+For all the Catalans womans that have been violated for the remote parimutuel betting system.

 Ricky.